XQuery

 #Why Extensibility Matters

-Standard XQuery gives you powerful data querying and transformation.
+Standard XQuery gives you rich data querying and transformation.
 But consider what a real application needs:

 -